 Your Marble Queen likes the soil to be kept on the dry side.
 During the spring and summer, water when soil is dry to the touch.
 A Marble Queen prefer a bright indirect light.
 Temperatures between 65-85 degrees are best for your Marble Queen.
 The leaves may be damaged if it’s temperature drops below 55 degrees Fahrenheit.
 Also available in 6″.

-The pothos is a wonderfully versatile houseplants.
+The Golden Pothos is the number one house plant for cleaning air.
 It prefers medium to bright indirect sunlight, but is able to thrive in any lighting situation.
 Keep the glossy foliage clean with a damp towel.
-To water your pothos, let the plant go completely dry and then drench it.
+To water your Golden Pothos, let the plant go completely dry and then drench it.
 Try to avoid over watering and fertilize very little if at all.
 Also available in 6″ varieties.

-Zebra plants prefer household temperatures around 70°F and to like to be kept out of drafts.
-They need high humidity.
-Setting the pot on a tray filled with pebbles and water, or regular misting, is key.
+Zebra plants prefer household temperatures around 70°F and need to be kept away from drafts.
+Set the pot on a tray filled with pebbles and water, or regular misting, will retain high humidity for the plant.
 The bracts will bloom in the summer time.
 The true flowers die within days, but the colorful bracts ranging from red, orange, and yellow can remain for months.
 Once the bracts begin to die they should be removed, and the plant cut back to allow room for new growth as you enter the new yearly cycle.
 Also available in premium 6in.